Spread the love

 The Guanica Dry Forest is located on the southwestern coast of Puerto Rico.
 It’s a unique ecosystem that’s home to a variety of cacti, succulents, and other plants.
 This is the perfect spot to get away from it all and explore the rugged beauty of nature.

-See also Baguio City: Exploring the Summer Capital of The Philippines
+See also Exploring the Mountain Destinations of Europe

 One of the highlights of the Guanica Dry Forest is the Guanica State Forest.
 This protected area is home to some of the island’s most unique wildlife, including the endangered Puerto Rican parrots.
 There are plenty of trails to explore, from easy nature walks to more challenging hikes.